 One way to prepare for the unexpected is to put together important, life-saving necessities and stow them in what emergency preppers have dubbed a “go-bag” or “bug out bag.”

-When planning items to put into your go-bag, try to keep contents as light as possible and include essentials tied to life sustainability--air, water, food, shelter.
+When planning items for emergency supplies for a wildfire to put into your go-bag, try to keep contents as light as possible and include essentials tied to sustainability - air, water, food, shelter.
 Go-bags can be a medium-sized backpack or duffel within which contents can be packed and stored to help sustain life for at least three (3) days.
 The average person can only survive two to three days without water; therefore hydration should be considered a top priority, along with clean, breathable air.

-In addition to water (hydration) and an OCTO® Respirator Mask (ORM) (clean air), other items to consider including in your go-bag include:
+In addition to water and an OCTO® Respirator Mask (ORM), other items to consider including in your go-bag include:

 - A LifeStraw.
 Should drinking water not be immediately available, this lightweight straw filters contaminants, silt, viruses, etc. from any natural water source and turns it into fresh, clean drinking water.